 It feels dangerous because traditionally women have been valued in direct proportion to the ways they've DE-VALUED themselves.
 That's where we've received the most validation---by how we've been willing to invalidate ourselves.
 Whether it was through giving away our power, saying Yes when we mean No, or simply accepting less than what we truly wanted and deserved.

 Having support is essential.
-I see that the women who get support (coaching, therapy, community of conscious women, etc.) are the ones who most successfully make it to the other side of the mother wound.
-Otherwise, It's too easy to get trapped in guilt or shame without it.
+I see that the women who get support (coaching, therapy, community of conscious women, etc.) are the ones who most successfully make it to the other side of the Mother Wound.
+Otherwise, It's very easy to get trapped in guilt or shame without it.
 The tension of making the fundamental change is strong because these inter-generational patterns have incredible momentum.
-Getting support gives you momentum to counter it and make it to the other side.
+With time, getting support gives you momentum to counter it and make it to the other side.

 Owning our value does not take away from others, as the old, scarcity-based paradigm would have us believe.